jacoby149/rectangles/README.md

 <u>Potential Rectangle Subclasses</u>
-Button Rectangle - Rectangle with custom hover color and a place for text/image.
+**Button**  - Rectangle with custom hover color,on click, and a place for text/image.
-Table Rectangle - Rectangle with a table in it, that can be converted into card stack format for mobile.
+**Table** - Rectangle with a table in it, that can be converted into card stack format for mobile.
-Text Input Rectangle - Rectangle that can have input text typed into it, minimalist text entry.
+**Text** - A rectangle that can have input text typed into it, minimalist text entry.